 Cocoa possesses high amounts of antioxidants, according to a publication announcing 2003 study results published in the “Journal of Agriculture and Food Chemistry” led by Cornell University.
-Antioxidants work within your body to fight off diseases such as cancer and potentially fatal heart disease.
-A serving of cocoa has higher concentrations of flavonoids than either red wine or green tea.
+Antioxidants work within your body to reduce the risk of diseases such as cancer and potentially fatal heart disease.
+A serving of cocoa may have higher concentrations of flavonoids than either red wine or green tea.

-A cup of standard brewed coffee has about 95 mg of caffeine.
-The coffee contains little other nutrients; however, it does have small amounts of choline, some B vitamins, potassium and calcium.
-Positive aspects to coffee include its relatively high antioxidant content, which benefits your body’s ability to fend off certain diseases.
+A cup of standard brewed coffee has about 95 milligrams of caffeine.
+The coffee contains little other nutrients; however, it does have small amounts of choline, some B vitamins, and potassium.
+Positive aspects to coffee include its relatively high antioxidant content, which reduces the risk of developing certain diseases.

-A meta-analysis, performed by researchers from the Cardiology Department at a German university, found that participants who consumed either dark chocolate or beverages made with cocoa powder experienced a positive effect on their blood pressure.
-The study, published in the January 2010 issue of the “American Journal of Hypertension” also indicates that the proper dosage and side effects are not clear.
+A meta-analysis, performed by researchers from the Cardiology Department at a German University, found that participants who consumed either flavanol-rich dark chocolate or beverages made with cocoa powder experienced a small decrease in blood pressure.
+The study, published in the January 2010 issue of the “American Journal of Hypertension” did not specify an appropriate daily amount of cocoa, and long term side effects are not clear.

 Coffee is the second most consumed beverage after water, according to an article in the April 2011 issue of “Critical Reviews in Food Science and Nutrition.”
-Coffee, because of its “rich phytochemistry,” may reduce your risk of developing type 2 diabetes, some cancers, degenerative diseases such as Alzheimer’s or Parkinson’s and temporarily make you more alert.
+Coffee, because of its “rich phytochemistry,” may reduce your risk of developing type 2 diabetes, some cancers, degenerative diseases such as Alzheimer’s or Parkinson’s, and can temporarily make you more alert.

 Use natural, zero-calorie sweeteners in your coffee, skim milk or drink it black.
-Dr. Rob van Dam, from the Harvard School of Public Health, indicates that drinking six cups of coffee a day posed no higher risk of death than people who did not drink coffee.
+Dr. Rob van Dam, from the Harvard School of Public Health, indicates that drinking up to six cups of black coffee a day posed no higher health risk than non-coffee drinkers.